-IX.
-The last thing I shall mention under this head, is the committing the New

-Testament to writing.
-This was all written after the resurrection of Christ by the apostles themselves, except the gospels of Mark and Luke, and the book of the Acts.
-He that wrote the gospel of Mark, is supposed to be the son of Mary, in whose house they were praying for Peter, when he, brought out of prison by the angel, came and knocked at the door; of which we read, "And when he had considered the thing, he came to the house of Mary the mother of John, whose surname was Mark, where many were gathered together, praying."
-He was the companion of the apostles Barnabas and Paul: Acts xv.
-37. "And Barnabas determined to take with them John, whose surname was Mark."-He was Barnabas's sister's son, and seems some time to have been a companion of the apostle Paul: Col. iv.
-10. "Aristarchus, my fellowprisoner, saluteth you, and Marcus, sister's son to Barnabas; touching whom ye received commandment: if he come unto you, receive him."
+VIII.
+The next thing I would observe, is the institution of ecclesiastical councils, for deciding is the committing the New Testament to writing.
+This apostles themselves, except the gospels of Mark and Luke, and the book of the Acts.
+He that wrote the gospel of Mark, is supposed to be the son of Mary, in whose house they were praying for Peter, when he, brought out of which we read, "And when he had considered the thing, he came to the house of Mary the mother of John, apostles Barnabas and Paul: Acts xv.
+37. "And Barnabas determined to take with them John, whose surname was time to have been a companion of the apostle Paul: Col. iv.
+10. "Aristarchus, my fellow-prisoner, saluteth you, him."
 The apostles seem to have made great account of him, as appears by those places, and also by Acts xii.
 25. "And Barnabas and Saul returned from Jerusalem, and took with them John, whose surname was Mark;" and Acts xiii.
-5. "And when they were at Salamis, they preached the word of God in the synagogues of the Jews; and they had also John to their minister;" and2 Tim. iv.
-11. "Only Luke is with me: take Mark and bring him with thee; for he is profitable to me for the ministry."
+5. "And when they were at Salamis, they preached the word of God in the synagogues of the Jews; 11.
+"Only Luke is with me: take Mark and bring him with thee; for he is profitable to me for the ministry."